sophiakravchuk/interactive_clothing/README.md

-# Interactive Clothing Project
+# Interactive Clothing Project (Device for people who suffers from Amblyopia)

 ## Description
-A simple clothing supplemented with a frame of intelligent control LED tapes(WS2812B) that change colour of lights and the pattern depending on certain metrics taken by the sensor(in current state - range-finder HC-SR04)
+A simple clothing that helps people who suffers from Amblyopia(a disorder of sight in which the brain fails to process inputs from one eye, and over time favors the other eye.) to walk freely and to have a better coordination in space.
+You can attach our device,supplemented with a frame of intelligent control LED tapes(WS2812B),  to your feet and leg and by tracking a colour of LED tape, navigate through the space.
+LED tape changes colour of lights and the pattern depending on certain metrics taken by the sensor(range-finder HC-SR04).
+Our device has two different modes.

+### Mode 1.
+LED tape lights in different colours depending on distance of closest item.
+If some item is closer than 20 cm to person - tape has red light, 20 - 50 cm: orange, 50 - 100 cm: yellow, and more: green.

+### Mode 2.
+LED tape lights certain amount of LEDs depending on distance of closest item.
+If closest item is 5 cm away from person's feet - 5 LEDs glows, 10 cm: 10 LEDs glows.

 ## How it works:
 ### Getting data to process

-Сurrently we are using the rangefinder as one of the sensors that produces the information.
-However, in the nearest future we are planning to use other sensors that will give more accurate information about factors closer to human`s ordinary life.
+We are using the rangefinder as one of the sensors that produces the information.

 ### Displaying patterns
 Depending on data we get our interactive clothing displays different patterns with different combinations of colours.
-Now it is 1 LED per 1 cm.
+We have described how it worked above(Modes 1/2).

 ## Materials that we use